samuelmr/nordpool-node/README.md

 ### Options
 *Options shall be included as a single object containing the some of the properties listed here*
 - `area`: the energy market area.
 See [nordpool map](https://www.nordpoolgroup.com/Market-data1/#/nordic/map)
   - Accepts: a string or an array of strings.
 Strings are case sensitive.
-Currently available areas are `Bergen, DK1, DK2, FI, Kr.sand, Molde, OSLO, SE1, SE2, SE3, SE4, SYS, Tr.heim, Tromsø', EE, LV, LT, AT, BE, DE-LU, FR` and `NL`.
+Currently available areas are `Bergen, DK1, DK2, FI, Kr.sand, Molde, OSLO, SE1, SE2, SE3, SE4, SYS, Tr.heim, Tromsø'.
+(EE, LV, LT, AT, BE, DE-LU, FR` and `NL` are only partially supported - e.g. yearly data is not available.)
-  - Optional: if not specified all areas are used.
+  - Optional: if not specified data from all supported areas is returned.
 - `currency`: choose currency of the returned  values. *Note that not all areas will return all currencies*. `EUR` seams to work on all areas though.
   - Accepts: a string of either `DKK`, `EUR`, `NOK` or `SEK`.
 Strings are case sensitive.
   - Optional: if currency is not specified `EUR` or wrong `EUR` is returned.